 Stirling was captured in January 1942 and the 1st SAS Regiment split.
 Major Mayne took command of the Special Raiding Squadron and led the unit through Italy until the end of 1943.
 January 1944 saw Mayne promoted to Lieutenant Colonel and he became overall commanding officer of 1st SAS Regiment.

 From then, he would lead the SAS through the final brutal campaigns of the war.
 Victories in France, Netherlands, Belgium, Germany, and Norway followed as the special forces fought alongside Allies and resistance fighters.

 He was known for his fearless leadership and pioneering tactics.
 Among them, the use of Jeeps in hit and run raids and his impressive tally of destroyed aircraft.
 Some would claim he personally took out 130 enemy planes.

-During the course of World War Two, Mayne became one of the most decorated soldiers in the British Army.
-He was one of only seven British servicemen to receive the Distinguished Order with three bars on four occasions during World War Two.
+During the course of the Second World War, Mayne became one of the most decorated soldiers in the British Army.
+He was one of only seven British servicemen to receive the Distinguished Order with three bars on four occasions during the Second World War.
 After the war, the French government awarded him the Legion d’honneur and the Croix de Guerre.
 He became the first foreigner to receive this dual honour.